Elm

 Frequently asked questions

-- Is Elm — 'New Horizon' good for the Colorado Front Range?
+- Is Elm good for the Colorado Front Range?

-- Yes.
-Elm — 'New Horizon' is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Elm is a well-suited tree for Colorado's Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 40–50 ft tall and 20–25 ft wide.